 When your child suffers an injury, you can feel just as much pain as he or she does.
 An injury caused by the negligence of a doctor or health care provider during pregnancy or childbirth is a tragic and devastating event that comes at a significant emotional and financial cost.
-Holding the responsible party accountable is an important legal decision that can be difficult to face alone.
-The birth injury attorneys at Leopold & Associates have helped Chicago residents pursue these medical malpractice claims for over 30 years.
-We will listen to your concerns and answer any questions you may have about bringing your lawsuit.Causes of Pregnancy and Birth Complications
+Holding the responsible party for pregnancy complications accountable is an important legal decision that can be difficult to face alone.
+The Chicago birth injury attorneys at Leopold & Associates have helped many families pursue these medical malpractice claims for over 30 years.
+We will listen to your concerns and answer any questions you may have about bringing your lawsuit.Causes of Pregnancy Complications

 Obstetricians, nurses, and other health care providers are held to a professional standard of medical care when treating expectant patients throughout their pregnancy and labor.
 When physicians fail to perform at the acceptable standard of the medical community and their negligence, in turn, harms a patient, a medical malpractice claim may arise.
 Some examples of negligence that may lead to pregnancy and birth complications are: failing to diagnose or treat specific conditions, including cervical incompetency, gestational diabetes and pregnancy-induced hypertension or eclampsia, intrauterine growth restriction (IUGR), inadequate monitoring of the health of the mother and baby during pregnancy, failing to prevent premature labor, and failing to perform a timely cesarean section.Proving Negligence in a Medical Malpractice Claim